MaxRan92/minesweeper/README.md

 #### User interface
 With all the limits that a simple command line has, basic but clear UI has been implemented.
-Colors help the user to focus his attention on the actions (keys to press to continue, row/column coordinates to insert etc).
+Colors help the user to focus his attention on the actions (keys to press, row/column coordinates to insert etc).
-Moreover, use of ASCII logo and emoji help to improve the aseptic black and white outlook.
+Moreover, the use of ASCII logo and emoji helps to enhance the old fashioned black and white look.

 ## Flow Chart
+The rules of the game described above are put into practice via the following flowchart.

 ![FlowChart](https://github.com/MaxRan92/minesweeper/blob/main/docs/flowchart/full-flowchart.png)

 ## Main Methods
+Below you may find a brief description of the main function used to implement the flow above.

 1) **initial_screen()**: Welcome screen with logo and username input
 2) **tutorial()**: Prints the rules of the game
 3) **get_difficulty_level()**: Asks to the user the level of difficulty